 Now let's get into the really fun part of explaining how to grow these plants during the growing season....

-You've probably heard of peat moss and wondering what exactly it is.
-The word 'moss' suggests that it's alive and green.
-Well it's actually the opposite.
 Peat moss is sphagnum moss which has decomposed over time.
-It's dark in colour and looks like normal potting mix.
+It’s dark in colour and looks like normal potting mix.
 These are the characteristics of peat moss:

-It depends on the concentrations of dissolved salts.
-Usually chlorides and fluorides are added to tap water to kill microorganisms.
-In high enough concentrations these chemicals can burn the roots of carnivorous plants causing deformed leaves and traps.
-So why are carnivorous plants sensitive to chemicals added to tap water?
+So here’s a very important Venus Fly trap care tip for healthy looking plants.
+Like most carnivorous plants fly traps are sensitive to high concentrations of dissolved salts in water.
+Chlorides and fluorides are added to tap water to kill microorganisms to make the water safe to drink.
+In high enough concentrations though these chemicals can burn the roots of carnivorous plants causing deformed leaves and traps.

 The answer lies in why carnivorous plants have evolved to catch insects at all.
 The reason is because the peat bogs in which they grow in naturally are nutrient poor.
 To get around this carnivorous plants have evolved to catch insects which provide vital trace elements such as nitrogen.
 The plants simply have not evolved to absorb nutrients via their roots.
-The less dissolved salts in the water the healthier your plants will be.
+The less dissolved salts in the water and potting medium the healthier your plants will be.

 A TDS (Total Dissolved Salts Meter) measures the concentration of minerals, salts and dissolved solids in water.
 This is really useful if you're not sure how safe your tap water is for your carnivorous plants.
 A TDS meter provides a reading measured in parts per million (ppm).
 As a general rule you want the ppm reading to be below 50 to be suitable for carnivorous plants.
 Click here to see how to use a TDS meter.